hopplajs/hoppla/README.md

 The ###hopplaconfig hopplaconfig### block is not included in the destination output.

 ### local separate config per file
-Every file in the template accepts a second file with the name `filename.hopplaconfig`. `filename` is the filename of the file to configure.
+Every file in the template accepts a second file with the name `filename.hopplaconfig`. `filename` is the filename of the file to configure (without the `.hop.ejs` suffix).
+So the hopplaconfig filename for our example `helloworld.txt.hop.ejs` is `helloworld.txt.hopplaconfig`

 This is espacially useful for folders and binary files which cannot be configured inline.